West Stoke – St Andrew

 On the evidence of the nave, the C11 church was substantial, so there was probably a chancel.
 The present one is relatively long; its east quoins resemble those in the nave and could thus be C11, but if so they are reset.
 All the other detail, though mostly renewed, is later C13, with an east triplet and two lancets each side; the south west one has an iron hinge for a shutter.
 Inside, the sills are steep and the roof has one original tiebeam.
 The nave was altered around the same time, with a north lancet and probably most of the present roof, which has the unusual feature of braces at an oblique angle.
 A tower added on the south side serves also as a porch.
 But for its pyramid top it would be lower than the nave and the top few courses of the quoins are brick, probably a C17 or C18 repair.
 However, the position and form of the plain pointed bell-openings look original and do not suggest it has changed much in height.
 The head of the entrance has two hollow-chamfered orders, the inner on shafts, and the inner doorway is chamfered.

 The dating of the chancel and tower to the latter part of the C13 derives particularly from the entrance arch and the east triplet, as well as the blocked chamfered south chancel doorway.
-The Sharpe Collection drawing (1805) shows the arch in the tower had a conspicuous hoodmould, no longer there.
+The Sharpe Collection drawing (1805) shows a conspicuous hoodmould on the arch in the tower, no longer there.
 A C14 or C15 three-light square-headed south east nave window has also gone.
 The renewed cusped west lancet is C14, if it reproduces what was there before.